SIMON-5000/apg-wc-test/README.md

 - Combobox
 - Checkbox

-Tests using playwright / axe-core and Lighthouse
+Tests using playwright / axe-core and Lighthouse:
+Playwright test files in `tests/<component name>`

 The test output can be found in:

 ```sh